ogra/effetune/docs/plugins/modulation.md

 ## Plugin List

+- [Doppler Distortion](#doppler-distortion) - Simulates the natural, dynamic shifts in sound from subtle speaker cone movement.
 - [Pitch Shifter](#pitch-shifter) - Changes the pitch of your music without affecting playback speed
 - [Tremolo](#tremolo) - Creates rhythmic volume variations for a pulsing, dynamic sound
 - [Wow Flutter](#wow-flutter) - Recreates the gentle pitch variations of vinyl records and tape players

+## Doppler Distortion

+Experience a unique audio effect that brings a touch of natural movement to your music.
+Doppler Distortion simulates the gentle distortions created by the physical movement of a speaker cone.
+This effect introduces slight changes in the sound's depth and tone, much like the familiar pitch shifts you hear when a sound source moves relative to you.
+It adds a dynamic, immersive quality to your listening experience by making the audio feel more alive and engaging.

+### Parameters

+- **Crossover (Hz)**
+  Defines the frequency threshold above which the effect is applied.
+Lower frequencies remain clear while higher frequencies receive the modulation.

+- **Coil Force (N)**
+  Controls the strength of the simulated speaker coil movement.
+Higher values result in a more pronounced distortion.

+- **Speaker Mass (kg)**
+  Simulates the weight of the speaker cone, affecting how naturally the movement is reproduced.
+  - **Higher values:** Increase the inertia, resulting in a slower response and smoother, subtler distortions.
+  - **Lower values:** Reduce the inertia, causing a quicker, more pronounced modulation effect.

+- **Spring Constant (N/m)**
+  Determines the stiffness of the speaker's suspension.
+A higher spring constant produces a crisper, more defined response.

+- **Damping Factor (N·s/m)**
+  Adjusts how quickly the simulated movement settles, balancing lively motion with smooth transitions.
+  - **Higher values:** Lead to faster stabilization, reducing oscillations and producing a tighter, more controlled effect.
+  - **Lower values:** Allow the movement to persist longer, resulting in a looser, more extended dynamic fluctuation.

+### Recommended Settings

+For a balanced and natural enhancement, start with:
+- **Crossover:** 100 Hz
+- **Coil Force:** 10 N
+- **Speaker Mass:** 0.05 kg
+- **Spring Constant:** 10,000 N/m
+- **Damping Factor:** 1.0 N·s/m

+These settings provide a subtle Doppler Distortion that enriches the listening experience without overpowering the original sound.

 ## Pitch Shifter